 Reintegration [reintegratie] means working towards full recovery (if possible) and is the main objective during the Sickness Absence.

 The law sets all sorts of obligations for both the employee and the Employer to facilitate as much as possible the speedy recovery of the Employee.
-Each company has to have a Sickness Absence Policy outlining the expectations and obligations of Employer and Employee during Sickness Absence, in accordance to the Permanent Incapacity Benefit (Restrictions) Act.
+The purpose of the Sick Leave Regulation/ Protocol is to provide guidelines, expectations and obligations, during Sickness Absence, for Employer and Employees in accordance to the Permanent Incapacity Benefit (Restrictions) Act.
+Each company is obliged to have a Sickness Absence Policy outlining the expectations and obligations of Employer and Employee during Sickness Absence, in accordance to the Permanent Incapacity Benefit (Restrictions) Act.

 More from HRM Netherlands

 Marieke Stoop is the founder of Human In Progress.
 She is the content owner of the HR Portal NL covering Human Resources best practices with a focus on leadership, trends and labour law.

 - Dutch Leadership & Business Culture.
 How to do business in The Netherlands. - December 9, 2019

 - Advice from the SER: Diversity at the Top in The Netherlands, Time for Acceleration. - November 19, 2019

 - European Labour Authority (ELA): Labour mobility and exploitation handled at EU level. - November 19, 2019